 With a shout out to my man Sly!

 This is, of course, over a period of two years.
-But as I have played around and experimented in different ways with the set up, I have managed to tailor the sound to my taste while maintaining what I consider to be the highest accuracy.
-Nobody can know what the “right” sound is, but when you play as many records as we do around here, hundreds per week, any imbalances will show up sooner or later, and when they do, we fix them.
+But as I have played around and experimented in different ways with the setup, I have managed to tailor the sound to my taste while maintaining what I consider to be the highest levels of accuracy.

 Robert Brook has some advice for those who would like to learn more about analog setup, and you can find it here.

 Nobody can know exactly what the “right” sound is, but when you play as many records as we do around here, hundreds per week, any imbalances will show up sooner or later, and when they do, we do our best to fix them.

 More Commentaries and Advice on Equipment